 Under the Initial Plan Approved Vendors were required to submit projects bundled into batches.
 For this Revised Plan, the Agency proposes a simplification of the batch process.
 For a new Approved Vendor, there will still be the requirement for a submittal of a first batch of at least 100 kW of projects, and that 75% of the capacity of that batch must be verified to be approved.
+However, Approved Vendors will be allowed to select which batches approved systems are placed into, so that they can better manage their financing portfolios.
+Once systems' Part I applications are verified, and before they are sent to the Commission for approval, an Approved Vendor will be consulted and given the opportunity to specify how its verified systems are batched, so long as those batches of verified systems are at least 100 kW in size.

-However, for established Approved Vendors that have had a contract approved by the Commission, projects may be submitted on a rolling basis, and as projects are verified, the Program Administrator will place them into new batches that will result in a contract and/or new confirmations with one utility.
-Utilities may use one master agreement with multiple confirmations (one confirmation per batch) from an Approved Vendor, rather than having multiple contracts with the same vendor.406 The systems within the batch/confirmation will be listed on a schedule (or product order) attached to the contract and may not be substituted once approved.
+For established Approved Vendors that have had a contract approved by the Commission and do not desire to assemble batches into portfolios in this way, projects may be submitted on a rolling basis, and as projects are verified, the Program Administrator will place them into new batches that will result in a contract and/or new confirmations with one utility.

+Utilities may use one master agreement with multiple confirmations (one confirmation per batch) from an Approved Vendor, rather than having multiple contracts with the same vendor.
+The systems within the batch/confirmation will be listed on a schedule (or product order) attached to the contract and may not be substituted once approved.